-Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed Number of Accounts for which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies 4 \$317,781,879 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 723 \$414,490,987 0 \$0 the allocation and timing of investment opportunities among the Funds and the Portfolio Managers' other advised accounts.
-The Advisor may give advice and take action with respect to its other clients and/or funds that may differ from advice given or the timing or nature of action taken with respect to the Funds.
-The Advisor will have no obligation to purchase or sell for the Funds, or to recommend for purchase or sale by the Funds, any security that the Advisor, its principals, its affiliates or its employees may purchase for themselves or for other clients and/or funds at the same time or the same price.
+Category of Account Total Number of Accounts Managed Total Assets in Accounts Managed Number of Accounts for which Advisory Fee is Based on Performance Assets in Accounts for which Advisory Fee is Based on Performance Other Registered Investment Companies 2 \$87.8 million 0 0 Other Pooled Investment Vehicles 0 \$0 0 0 Other Accounts 0 \$0 0 0

+The Advisor performs investment management services for various clients with investment objectives and strategies substantially similar to the Fund, which may create certain conflicts of interest in connection with the allocation and timing of investment opportunities among the Fund and the Portfolio Managers' other advised accounts.
+The Advisor may give advice and take action with respect to its other clients and/or funds that may differ from advice given or the timing or nature of action taken with respect to the Fund.
+The

+Advisor will have no obligation to purchase or sell for the Fund, or to recommend for purchase or sale by the Fund, any security that the Advisor, its principals, its affiliates or its employees may purchase for themselves or for other clients and/or funds at the same time or the same price.
 Where the Advisor buys or sells the same security for two or more clients, it may place concurrent orders with a single broker, to be executed together as a single "block" in order to facilitate orderly and efficient execution.